-Another plan available later this month called Vodafone Together will provide you with mobile, home broadband over cellular and a free Amazon Echo Plus for £43 a month.
-This gives you unlimited data (within reason, we presume) and Vodafone OneNumber so you can make calls via the Echo.
+Vodafone Together provides you with mobile, home broadband over cellular and a free Amazon Echo Plus for £47 a month.
+This gives you unlimited data (within reason) and Vodafone OneNumber so you can make calls via the Echo.

 How fast is Vodafone 5G?

 Speeds are difficult to talk about at this stage because there are a lot of variables - devices have different capabilities, while different locations also yield different speeds of course.
 Users are likely to get speeds in excess of most current home broadband - upwards of 100Mbps - while some peak speeds may hit the 1Gbps mark.

 Certainly, we saw a speed test hit 900Mbps when we recently visited Vodafone's Newbury HQ where 5G is deployed.
 However, that was in perfect conditions - we were stood on top of a car park in sight of the mast.

 Scott Petty, Vodafone's chief technology officer, believes we will see data speeds of 10 times that of 4G over the coming years.